Like its predecessor, a lot of the conflicts happen because of the idiotic decisions of the main cast and getting punished for it.

-The Result: One by one, each of the multi-formed Tiens is sniped with ease, leaving an effective one-fourth of Tien's strength charging Hermila head-on and being unable to quickly knock him out of the ring, ultimately necessitating a Stupid Sacrifice after the events described below.
+The Result: One by one, each of the multi-formed Tiens is sniped with ease, leaving an effective one-fourth of Tien's strength charging Harmira head-on and being unable to quickly knock him out of the ring, ultimately necessitating a Stupid Sacrifice after the events described below.

 You'd expect: Tien to finish the job and knock him out with a long-ranged Shin-Kikoho.

 Instead: Tien praises him on being a Worthy Opponent before preparing to take him out.

 The Result: Tien gets knocked off the fighting stage and it's only a Taking You with Me attack he uses with his clones that also knocks Harmira out as well.

 Speaking of which, you'd expect: Tien would have his three remaining clones blast Harmira off of the arena with his Shin-kikoho or some other technique.
 Harmira was heavily damaged by the previous Shin-Kikoho, so it's reasonable to assume that the same or similar attacks from the three remaining clones would be able to knock him off.
 While one of the four clones got eliminated, Tien could leave the other three on the stage and ask Zen'o for permission to allow them to continue fighting until all of the clones have been knocked off.
 If he refuses, that's that, but if he grants this request, Tien could have the three clones fuse back into one, leaving three-fourths of his full strength to continue fighting.
 It may or may not be granted, but it's worth a shot, and couldn't do any harm to try.